wesbos/es6-articles/25 - Array.from() and Array.of().md

 That's pretty common use case where you actually do want to convert your `arguments` object onto an array.
 Again, it is array-ish, because it has a `length`, but it doesn't have any other of methods on it.

+### Array.of()

 Next up, we have `Array.of`.
 It's pretty straight forward.
-Pretty much how it works is you say something like:
+Pretty much how it works is you pass it as many arguments as you wish:

 ```js
 const ages =  Array.of(12,4,23,62,34);